Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 Silver Bullion Coin

-In 2016, the Royal Mint introduced the Queen's Beasts Silver and Gold Bullion Coins.
+The Royal Mint introduced the Queen's Beasts Silver and Gold Bullion Coins in 2016.

-At Queen Elizabeth II's coronation in 1953, a statue of each of the 10 heraldic beasts was present.
+At Queen Elizabeth II's coronation in 1953, a statue of each of the ten heraldic beasts was present.

 The Queen's Beasts consists of a heraldic beast supporting a shield bearing a badge or arms of a family associated with the ancestry of Queen Elizabeth II.